Skip to main content

 • “Specially on character design, which are well balanced and have variety.”

-• “For the story, it wants to be a Ghibli movie so hard it hurts, but it stopped at the character design and forgot that the writing of Ghibli movies is what carries the characters.”
+• “For the story, it tries so hard to be like a Ghibli movie but only focuses on character design and neglects the writing that truly drives character development in Ghibli films.”

 • “There was barely any character development.”

-• “The character designs and the art style are very cute!”
+• “The character designs and the art style are very cute, but this does not compensate for the lack of depth in the characters themselves.”

 6 mentions Positive Neutral Negative

-• “It's replayable by far, and also has cool mechanics yet to be released.”
+• “It's replayable by far, and also has cool mechanics yet to release.”

-• “Look, I get that I did that, but even using the raw 4.6-hour metric, that's $20 for a game with zero replay value finished in an afternoon.”
+• “Look, I get that I did that, but even using the raw 4.6 hr metric that's $20 for a game with zero replay value finished in an afternoon.”

-• “I personally believe that this might be a great foundation and idea for a sequel or a new game altogether, but with a bigger scale and replay value.
-Unfortunately, as of the time I write this review, there is barely any endgame content left to do.
+• “I personally believe that this might be a great foundation and idea for a sequel or a new game altogether but with bigger scale and replay value, because unfortunately as of the time I write this review, there is barely any end game content left to do.
 The whole map is fairly small and simple, so by just playing the main story, you already explore all there was in the map and even complete most of the side objectives since both main and side quests can be unknowingly done simultaneously.”

 • “But there is nowhere near enough content to justify the price for a game that, at present, has little replayability that I can see.”